yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 5/Notes/Software Engineering/Module 1.md

 ### Agile Process Model

-•  Agile SDLC model is a combination of iterative and incremental process models with focus on process adaptability and customer satisfaction by rapid delivery of working software product.
+•  Agile SDLC model is a **combination of iterative and incremental process models** with focus on process adaptability and customer satisfaction by **rapid delivery of working software product**.
-•  Agile Methods break the product into small incremental builds.
-These builds are provided in iterations.
-Each iteration typically lasts from about one to three weeks. every iteration involves cross functional teams working simultaneously on various areas like planning, requirements analysis, design, coding, unit testing, and acceptance testing.
+•  Agile Methods break the product into **small incremental builds.** These builds are provided in iterations. **Each iteration typically lasts from about one to three weeks**. every iteration involves cross functional teams working simultaneously on various areas like planning, requirements analysis, design, coding, unit testing, and acceptance testing.
-•  At the end of the iteration a working product is displayed to the customer and important stakeholders.
+•  **At the end of the iteration a working product is displayed to the customer and important stakeholders.**
-•  Iterative approach is taken and working software build is delivered after each iteration.
-Each build is incremental in terms of features; the final build holds all the features required by the customer.
+•  Iterative approach is taken and **working software build is delivered after each iteration**.
+Each build is incremental in terms of features; **the final build holds all the features required by the customer.**
 •  Agile processes must be adapted incrementally to manage unpredictability

 ![[{E1F395DC-09A7-432B-96D6-1775FD1D7023}.png]]